 If you rely on a different software vendor for real estate closing documents, you’ll need to discuss with them their plans for the new rules.
 Some vendors may decide to put out an update that you’ll need to manually add to your existing software.
 Others may replace the old software with a new, fully compliant product, but a good number of them are simply washing their hands of the whole thing, deeming the new procedures too complex to warrant changing their software.
 If this is what your vendor is planning to do, then come August 1, any form you submit will be out of compliance with the new TILA-RESPA procedures.

 While there’s a chance the old HUD documents will be accepted for a few months after the August deadline, you’ll need to make the change eventually no matter what.
-Easy Soft’s new fully compliant software, Easy CDF, will be launched in June; again, for existing customers, there’s no need to do anything – your current Easy HUD software will automatically be updated and you are assured of 100% compliance.
-For new customers, there’s plenty of time to make the change to Easy Soft and familiarize yourself with the software well before the August deadline, so that you’re fully ready when the change goes into effect.
+Easysoft Legal Software’s new fully compliant software, Easy CDF, will be launched in June; again, for existing customers, there’s no need to do anything – your current Easy HUD software will automatically be updated and you are assured of 100% compliance.
+For new customers, there’s plenty of time to make the change to Easysoft Legal Software and familiarize yourself with the software well before the August deadline, so that you’re fully ready when the change goes into effect.